LucasPilla/Sorting-Algorithms-Visualizer/README.md

 Program made with Python and Pygame module for visualizing sorting algorithms \
 Support this project by leaving a :star:

-Check [Wiki Page](../../wiki) for more information about each algorithm, as visualization gifs and explanations.

 ## Program preview

 !["Program Preview"](images/preview.gif)